usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 As threats evolve, the capability of authenticators to resist attacks typically degrades.
 Conversely, the performance of some authenticators may improve, for example when changes to their underlying standards increases their ability to resist particular attacks.

-To account for these changes in authenticator performance, NIST places additional restrictions on authenticator types or specific classes of authenticator types.
+To account for these changes in authenticator performance, NIST places additional restrictions on authenticator types or specific classes or instantiations of an authenticator type.

 The use of a RESTRICTED authenticator requires that the implementing organization assess, understand, and accept the risks associated with that RESTRICTED authenticator and acknowledge that risk will likely increase over time.
 It is the responsibility of the organization to determine the level of acceptable risk for their system(s) and associated data and to define any methods for mitigating excessive risks.
 If at any time the organization determines that the risk to any party is unacceptable, then that authenticator SHALL NOT be used.